-Contradicts the constitution and aims to restrict the industry, — Roman Lukyanov of Semenov & Pevzner on the bill to regulate the video game market
+Contradicts the constitution and aims to restrict the industry, says Roman Lukyanov from Semenov & Pevzner about the bill to regulate the video game market

-Today, on December 12th, a bill titled “On the Activity of Developing and Distributing Video Games in the Russian Federation” was introduced to the State Duma.
-We asked Roman Lukyanov, managing partner of the Semenov&Pevzner law firm, to share his thoughts on the project.
+Today, December 12, a bill was submitted to the State Duma titled "On the Activities of Developing and Distributing Video Games in the Russian Federation."
+We asked Roman Lukyanov, managing partner of the legal firm Semenov&Pevzner, to share his opinion on the project.

 Roman Lukyanov